-For repetitive strain injuries and other muscle or joint injuries, there are treatments available to reduce pain and swelling and to preventing the problem from getting worse:
+For repetitive strain injuries and other muscle or joint injuries, there are treatments available to reduce pain and swelling, and to prevent the problem from getting worse:

-- Medications such as non-steroidal anti-inflammatory drugs (NSAIDs), for example ASA or ibuprofen, are often used to help reduce pain and swelling.
-If the swelling does not go away, your doctor may also prescribe oral cortisone.
-Muscle relaxants (orphenadrine) may also be helpful in relieving muscle stiffness.
+- Medications such as non-steroidal anti-inflammatory drugs (NSAIDs), for example naproxen or ibuprofen, are often used to help reduce pain and swelling.
+Muscle relaxants (methocarbamol) may also be helpful in relieving muscle stiffness.